20 Nov Want To Become A Media Personality? Read This

 Consequently, we invited two media personalities, Berla Mundi and Anita Erskine, at the November edition of #SFANLiveChat to discuss how folks looking to build their brands in the media industry can actualize that aspiration.

 With a little retrospection and thought, we’ve picked out vital insights from the chat as follows.

 1. Find your route into the Industry

-The media industry is highly competitive and not in short of talents.
-Hence getting your foot in the door comes with a lot of hard work, dedication, and patience says Berla Mundi.
+The media industry is highly competitive and not short of talent.
+Hence getting your foot in the door comes with a lot of hard work, dedication, and patience, says Berla Mundi.
 “I had quite an easy route into the media industry after partaking in Miss Malaika Ghana in 2010.
-However, I always advise people to enroll into media institutions and whiles at it, they can get involved in Campus activities that further introduce them into the media space.
+However, I always advise people to enroll into media institutions and whiles at it; they can get involved in Campus activities that further introduce them into the media space.
 But education is never enough.
-You must be really passionate about it because the media isn’t an easy place to pursue your career.”
+You must be passionate about it because the media isn’t an easy place to pursue your career.”

 2. Find the personality that fits your style